EmpPowiUDE/NovalandCorruptionGuide/docs/source/CodeStructureElection.rst

 6. The debrief from Novaland
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This is the last page of the election app and the last page of the Novaland stay.
 On this page, participants were informed that their stay in Novaland is over and they will be redirected to the end of the questionnaire.
-The page es defined in the :code:`election_outro` page class.
+The page is defined in the :code:`election_outro` page class.
-The page only contains the header of the page, which is defined as usual and some text body.
-The text informs participants that their stay in Novaland is over and they will be redirected to the end of the questionnaire.
-They were specifically told that Novaland is a fictional place and does not exist in reality.
+The page only contains the header of the page, which is defined as usual, and some text body.
+Participants were specifically told that Novaland is a fictional place and does not exist in reality.
 They were also informed that the upcoming questionnaire would be about their real life.